 - Delivering RSE in a sensitive way

 - Modelling positive attitudes to RSE

 - Monitoring progress

 - Responding to the needs of individual pupils

-- Responding appropriately to pupils whose parents wish them to be withdrawn from the nonstatutory components of RSE
+- Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory/non-science components of RSE

-Staff do not have the right to opt out of teaching RSE as outlined in this Trust policy.
+Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher of their school.